Kilo377/THARSIS/README.md

 <img width="391" height="410" alt="4bfee17e99e14660b1b7a09810906695" src="https://github.com/user-attachments/assets/a7c81902-d6c0-43c7-83bd-ee9bf95d0a98" />

-### 🔥 Motivations
+## 🔥 Motivations

-Limited Perceptual Dimensions
+- **Limited Perceptual Dimensions**

     Most existing systems rely on shallow behavior modeling, lacking comprehensive understanding of user emotion, behavioral continuity, underlying motivations, and the influence of environmental context.

-Fragmented and Sensitive Data
+- **Fragmented and Sensitive Data**

     Multi-source sensory data is often fragmented and lacks unified structure.
 Moreover, the raw data is privacy-sensitive, posing significant challenges for secure integration and analysis.

-Weak Intent Inference
+- **Weak Intent Inference**

     Current systems mainly respond to explicit commands, failing to recognize or predict users' implicit intents.
 This reflects a dual challenge: the absence of high-quality annotated datasets and the lack of effective predictive models.

+## 🚀 Key Features / System Design

+### 1. Perception Layer: Human-Centric Multimodal Contextual Perception

+Capturing high-dimensional signals from diverse modalities, such as vision, audio, motion, and even biosignals, to enable deep, real-time perception of user state.

+### 2. Synthesis Layer: Privacy-Enhanced Feature Synthesis

+Locally extracting and aligning features from continuous multimodal data streams, and synthesizing them into natural language that captures semantic snapshots of both user and environment states.

+### **3. DT Layer: LLM enpowered Intent-Labeled Behavior Dataset Generation**

+Using digital twin analysis to label user intent retrospectively and construct privacy-independent causal chains between actions and intents, forming structured datasets for training intent nowcast\forcast models.